Hilefebvre/AppliedDataAnalysis/project/README.md

 Regarding work split, we did as following:

-- Mathilde Guillaumot: Data pre-processing, Handling of untitled articles, Green articles extraction, Topic modeling, Wrote the report + Readme updates
+- Mathilde Guillaumot: Data pre-processing, Handling of untitled articles, Green articles extraction and analysis, Topic modeling, Wrote the report + Readme updates (Will be presenting the poster)

 - Priscille Guerrier de Dumast: "green" words matching list and means to retrieve green articles